ivy-1602/DBMS-Practicals-Apr-2026-USS/README.md

 ## 📄 License

 MIT License — use it, learn from it, build your own themed database.
+Made for eDucaTIonAl PurPoSe

 ---